gvwilson/thirdbit/src/fiction/in-heck/index.md

 "No,
-but he is the right age, gender, and body shape, and the Consensus records of him starts at the right time."
+but he is the right age, gender, and body shape, and the Central records of him starts at the right time."
 A single drip from its leaves trickled down the bot's head as it spoke.
 "It will be difficult to obtain more information.
 We can only communicate when—"